Morgan-Michaud/P6piikante/README.md

 # Web-Developer-P6
 Student repository for project 6 of the Web Developer Path

-.env file has to be filled with following "quoted" information:
+.env file in back folder has to be filled with following "quoted" information:

 - MongoDB username
 - Mongo DB password